-Modern slaveryModern slavery encompasses human trafficking and slavery, servitude and and the Nationalforced or compulsory labour.
-Exploitation can take many forms, including: Referral sexual exploitation, forced labour, slavery, servitude, forced criminality and Mechanism the removal of organs.
+Modern slavery and the National ReferralModern slavery encompasses human trafficking and slavery, servitude and forced or compulsory labour.
+Exploitation can take many forms, including: sexual exploitation, forced labour, slavery, servitude, forced criminality and the removal of organs.

 Further information on the signs that someone may be a victim of modern slavery, the support available to victims and how to refer them to the NRM is available in the Modern Slavery Statutory Guidance.
-Modern slavery: how to identify and support victims - GOV.UK (www.gov.uk)
+Modern slavery: how to identify and support victims - GOV.UK (www.gov.uk).

-Cybercrime is criminal activity committed using computers and/or the internet.
-It is broadly categorised as either 'cyber-enabled' (crimes that can happen off-line but are enabled at scale and at speed on-line) or 'cyber dependent' (crimes that can be committed only by using a computer).
-Cyber-dependent crimes include;
+Cybercrime Cybercrime is criminal activity committed using computers and/or the internet.
+It is broadly categorised as either 'cyber-enabled' (crimes that can happen offline but are enabled at scale and at speed online) or 'cyber dependent' (crimes that can be committed only by using a computer).

+Cyber-dependent crimes include:
-• unauthorised access to computers (illegal 'hacking'), for example accessing a school's computer network to look for test paper answers or change grades awarded;

-• denial of Service (Dos or DDoS) attacks or 'booting'.
-These are attempts to make a computer, network or website unavailable by overwhelming it with internet traffic from multiple sources; and,

-• making, supplying or obtaining malware (malicious software) such as viruses, spyware, ransomware, botnets and Remote Access Trojans with the intent to commit further offence, including those above.
+- unauthorised access to computers (illegal 'hacking'), for example accessing a school's computer network to look for test paper answers or change grades awarded; - Denial of Service (DoS or DDoS) attacks or 'booting'.
+These are attempts to make a computer, network or website unavailable by overwhelming it with internet traffic from multiple sources; and - making, supplying or obtaining malware (malicious software) such as viruses, spyware, ransomware, botnets and Remote Access Trojans with the intent to commit further offence, including those above.

 Children with particular skill and interest in computing and technology may inadvertently or deliberately stray into cyber-dependent crime.
-If there are concerns about a child in this area, the DSL should consider referring into the Cyber Choices programme.
+If there are concerns about a child in this area, the DSL should consider referring it into the Cyber Choices programme.
 This is a nationwide police programme supported by the Home Office and led by the National Crime Agency, working with regional and local policing.
 It aims to intervene where young people are at risk of committing, or being drawn into, low level cyber-dependent offences and divert them to a more positive use of their skills and interests.
-Note that Cyber Choices does not currently cover 'cyber-enabled' crime such as fraud, purchasing of illegal drugs on-line and child sexual abuse and exploitation, nor other areas of concern such as on-line bullying or general on-line safety.
+Note that Cyber Choices does not currently cover 'cyber-enabled' crime such as fraud, purchasing of illegal drugs online, and child sexual abuse and exploitation, nor other areas of concern such as online bullying or general online safety.